 Uno, dos, tres, CO!

 Uno, dos, tres, TE!

 Bate, bate, chocolate!

 Bate, bate, CHOCOLATE!

-You can buy a molinillo at any Mexican specialty shop and some cookware stores, and they are also sold on Amazon.
+You can buy a molinillo at any Mexican specialty shop and some cookware stores.
 And a molinillo with a pack of Mexican chocolate makes a terrific gift.

 While Mexican hot chocolate may seem exotic, making it is not difficult.
 Most stores sell Mexican hot chocolate discs, either under the brand Ibarra or Abuelita.
 Take one of the discs (a pressed mixture of sweetened cacao nibs and cinnamon), crush it in a pot with the molinillo, pour in four cups of milk, and slowly simmer stirring occasionally until the chocolate has melted.
 You can add some ancho powder and vanilla if you want to give it an extra kick.
 When completely melted, put the molinillo in the pot and spin it between your hands for a few minutes until it’s good and frothy.
 Pour it into cups and enjoy.
 And don’t forget to savor the soul of the drink—a spiritual experience all can enjoy.